(Photo credit: Unsplash)

 Use it or lose it.
 The brain, like our muscles, develops proficiencies with repetition; and like our muscles, weakens with neglect.
 Losing our ability to write because we no longer have to will atrophy our ability to think at a deeper level and generate original ideas.
 Even as I write these sentences, my brain is processing concepts and wrestling with the best order of words and grammatical structure to express them.
 I reflect on tone, word choice, and clarity—a mental workout that’s like a personal training session for the mind.
 Much of that will be lost if an algorithm is doing the heavy lifting.
 It’s like an e-bike propelling a body forward without providing any of the physical benefits of exercise.
 We’ll get to our destination all the same, but the passenger aided by technology won’t become as strong and fit.

-The degree to which technology can rewire our cognitive abilities can be seen in social media.
-Apps like Instagram and X, which serve up short, digestible content, have eroded our patience and willingness to engage with more substantive written material.
+The degree to which technology can rewire our cognitive abilities is evident in social media.
+Apps like Instagram and X, which serve up short, digestible content, have eroded our attention spans and willingness to engage with more substantive written material.
 We’ve been snacking on bite-sized appetizers of information for so long we can no longer stomach a full meal—nor have the capacity to finish one.
-Consequently, we’re losing much of the deeper meaning and nuance inherent to longer articles.
-And the full richness of knowledge—which can’t be expressed in a 240-character tweet—is lost to us.
+Consequently, we’re losing much of the deeper meaning and nuance hidden in longer articles.
+And the full richness of knowledge, which can’t be expressed in a 240-character tweet, is lost.

 This is not to say that generative AI should be avoided.
 I believe we ought to embrace it to ensure that its adoption remains ethical and improves society rather than harms it.
-But given its potential to alter fundamental aspects of how we think and communicate, I’m committed to preserving what’s at risk, namely, our skills at writing and generating ideas and complex thought.
-I will write now more than ever and not let the new personal trainer do all the heavy lifting.
+But given its potential to alter fundamental aspects of how we think and communicate, I’m committed to preserving what’s at stake, namely, our ability to generate and shape complex, original ideas.
+I will try to write now more than ever and not let the new personal trainer do all the heavy lifting.

-Because everyone likes a healthy body, along with a healthy mind.
+Because everyone likes a healthy body, but also a healthy mind.